pingcap/docs-cn/br/backup-and-restore-tool.md

     + BR versions earlier than v5.4.0 do not support recovering `charset=GBK` tables.
 No version of BR supports recovering `charset=GBK` tables to TiDB clusters earlier than v5.4.0.

+    + BR does not support [placement rules](/placement-rules-in-sql.md) before v6.0.0.
+Since v6.0.0, BR supports placement rules and introduces a command-line option `--with-tidb-placement-mode=strict/ignore` to control the backup and restore mode of placement rules.
+With the default value `strict`, BR imports and validates placement rules, but ignores all placement rules when the value is `ignore`.

 + The KV format might change when some features are enabled or disabled.
 If these features are not consistently enabled or disabled during backup and restore, compatibility issues might occur.

 These features are as follows: